oladebo/Predicting-Telecoms-churn-Analysis/README.md

-# Predicting-Telecoms-churn-Analysis for Machine learning
+# Predicting-Telecoms-churn-Analysis for Data Science

 ## Objectives: